The Fog: Plot

-Right before midnight, on the eve of the 100th anniversary of the founding of the small coastal town of Antonio Bay in Northern California, Mr. Machen tells ghost stories to children by a campfire on the beach.
-One of the stories is about a local ship that had crashed against the rocks, causing all of its crew to drown, after mistaking a campfire for a lighthouse.
-Paranormal activity then begins around the town starting at midnight, which results in the town priest, Father Malone, discovering his grandfather's diary at the church after a piece of masonry falls from the wall.
-The journal reveals that in 1880, the six founders of Antonio Bay (including Malone's grandfather) deliberately wrecked a clipper ship named the Elizabeth Dane, so that its wealthy, leprosy-afflicted owner Blake would not establish a leper colony nearby.
-The conspirators used some of the gold plundered from the ship to found the town.
+On the eve of the centennial of the small coastal town Antonio Bay in Northern California, old Mr. Machen tells ghost stories to children by a campfire on the beach.
+One story is about a clipper ship that crashed against the rocks nearby, causing all of its crew to drown after mistaking a campfire for a lighthouse while sailing through an unearthly fog.
+Machen finishes the story as midnight strikes and paranormal activity begins occurring around the town.
+Town priest, Father Patrick Malone, discovers his grandfather's diary when a stone spontaneously falls from a wall in the church, revealing a hidden cavity behind.
+The journal reveals that a century earlier, on April 21st 1880, the 6 founders of Antonio Bay (including Malone's grandfather) deliberately wrecked a clipper ship named the Elizabeth Dane, so that its wealthy, leprosy-afflicted owner Blake would not establish a leper colony nearby.
+The conspirators used the gold plundered from the ship to establish the town.

-Meanwhile, three fishermen are out at sea when a strange, glowing fog envelops their trawler.
-The fog brings with it the Elizabeth Dane, carrying the vengeful revenants of Blake and his crew, who kill the fishermen.
-Meanwhile, town resident Nick Castle is driving his truck home and picks up a young hitchhiker named Elizabeth Solley.
-As they drive towards town, all the truck's windows inexplicably shatter.

-The following morning, local radio DJ Stevie Wayne is given a piece of driftwood by her son Andy; it is inscribed with the word "DANE", and Andy says he found it on the beach.
-Intrigued, Stevie takes it with her to the lighthouse where she broadcasts her radio show.
-She sets the wood down next to a tape player that is playing, but the wood inexplicably begins to seep water, causing the tape player to short circuit.
-A mysterious man's voice emerges from the tape player swearing revenge, and the words "6 must die" appear on the wood before it bursts into flame.
-Stevie quickly extinguishes the fire, but she then sees that the wood once again reads "DANE" and the tape player begins working normally again.
+Meanwhile, out at sea, a strange, glowing fog envelops a fishermen's trawler.
+The fog brings with it the Elizabeth Dane, carrying the vengeful ghosts of Blake and his crew, who kill the three fishermen.
+The following morning, local radio DJ Stevie Wayne is given a piece of driftwood by her son Andy, who found it on the beach.
+It is inscribed with the word "DANE".
+Stevie carries it with her to the lighthouse where she broadcasts her radio show.
+As she is listening to music on a cassette, the driftwood begins seeping water.
+As the water touches her cassette player, a man's voice is inexplicably heard on the tape, vowing revenge, and the words "6 must die" appear on the wood before it bursts into flames.
+Stevie extinguishes the fire and sees that the wood once again reads "DANE", and the tape is once again playing normally.